 Make sure all you planning and homework has been undertaken.
-This includes species selection, variety selection, calculating your area and quantity of turf needed.
+This includes species selection, variety selection, calculating your area and determining the quantity of turf needed.
 Turf can either be delivered and some suppliers offer farm pick-up.
-Speak with the turf supplier to make sure they have stock and can deliver or provide turf when you would like it.
+Speak with the turf supplier to make sure they have stock ready and can deliver or provide you with the turf when you would like it.

 Spray any existing grass and weeds using glyphosate (Roundup® or equivalent product) as per label recommendations.
-Wait a mimimum 7 days to ensure that the chemical has been absorbed and translocated throughout the sprayed plants.
-If time allows, apply a second application of grass and weed killer be applied and ground preparation be undertaken 14 days after the first treatment.
+Wait a mimimum 7 days to ensure that the chemical has been absorbed and translocated through the plants to achieve a suitable kill.
+If is desirable that a second application of grass and weed killer be applied and ground preparation be undertaken 14 days after the first herbicide treatment.

 Remove any construction debris (scraps of timber, gravel, pieces of concrete and mortar, bricks, etc.), rocks and surface tree roots.

 If you are a Queensland resident, be on the lookout for Red Imported Fire Ants.
-For further information please visit www.biosecurity.qld.gov.au.
-Contact Biosecurity QLD if you think you have found fire ants, call 13 25 23.
+Contact Biosecurity QLD if you think you have found fire ants, by calling 13 25 23.

-Check the physical condition of the soil and the surface contours of the ground.
-If a lot of effort is required to push a knife blade or screwdriver into the ground, the soil probably has a high clay content and may be compacted.
+Check the physical condition of the soil and surface contours of the ground.
+If a lot of effort is required to push a screwdriver into the ground, the soil probably has a high clay content and may be compacted.
 Water moves very slowly through clay soils, hence the need to eliminate any low spots here where water might pond.
-Compaction is often caused by heavy soil-moving equipment used by contractors, and restricts the root development of grass planted above the compacted layer.
+Compaction is often caused by heavy soil-moving equipment and/or machinery, vehicles etc which restricts root development of grass planted above the compacted layer.
 You should also identify any low, wet spots that need to be drained properly.

-Shape the ground to give good surface drainage, leaving the soil firm with no depressions or rough areas.
+Shape the ground to provide adequate surface water run-off and drainage, leaving the soil firm with no depressions or rough areas.
 Steep slopes (>20%) will only cause establishment and mowing/maintenance problems.
 A 3-5% slope is ideal.
 For erosion control, turf can be planted on batter slopes with a gradient of up to 33.3% (DAF, no date).
 On slopes greater than 1 in 4, the turfgrass is to be pinned or pegged in place as per AS 5181:2017.

-(If possible on an existing block), or if a new planting above an undesirable soil) apply a suitable sand or topsoil turf underlay prior to turfing.
+If possible, on an existing old block or if planting above an undesirable soil, apply a suitable sand or topsoil turf underlay prior to turfing.
 Australian Standard 5181:2017 recommends a minimum 75 mm topsoil underlay prior to the turf being laid.
 Note: spreading 1 cubic metre across 10 square metres of ground will give a topsoil depth of 100 mm.
 Use only screened topsoil, preferably a sandy loam soil or an organic under turf mix and as a minimum, the Australian Standard 4419:2018 should be met for turf underlay.